topquark22/morseR24/README.md

 \[note 1\]  see **channel setting** below

-\[note 2\] Integrated Nano + nRF24l01 boards: There are at least two versions of integrated boards out there.
-The one on which this project was built has CE on pin 10 and CSN on pin 9, so that's how we've designed this project.
+\[note 2\] There are at least two versions of integrated Nano + nRF24l01 boards out there.
+The one for which this project was built has CE on pin 10 and CSN on pin 9.
 The other one we've seen has **RF-NANO** printed on the board, and it uses pin 7 for CE and 8 for CSN.
 Make changes accordingly.

 ### PWM support and pin A7